spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 We have also included here some util functions that might come in handy and a module for creating your own custom command with POPPY.

+## Using the IrisAO controller

+As with the other hardware in `catkit`, you can open and close a connection to the Iris AO as a context manager.

+### Example:
+If putting *only* the flat map on the Iris AO:

+    from catkit.hardware.iris_ao.segmented_dm_command import load_command

+    with testbed.segmented_dm() as iris:
+        iris_command = load_command(None, flat_map=True)
+        iris.apply_shape(iris_command)

 ## `config.ini` additions

 Note that if you have an Iris AO segmented DM, you will need to add an "iris_ao" section to your config.ini file:

 * `mirror_serial`: The mirror serial number.
-This corresponds to a .mcf file that *MUST* include the driver serial number under "Smart Driver"
+This corresponds to a .mcf file that *MUST* include the driver serial number under "Smart Driver".
+See Important Note below.
 * `driver_serial`: The driver serial number.
 This corresponds to a .dcf file.
 * `nb_segments`: The number of segments in your Iris AO DM (including any non-funtioning segments).
 Always 37.
 TODO: DO WE WANT THIS?
 * `pupil_nb_seg`: The number of segments in your specific pupil (for most, this is less than `nb_segments`).
 TODO: DO WE WANT THIS?